Fly-Cruise-Fly – 11 Days

 During this voyage, there will be an opportunity to camp ashore (weather and time permitting).
 This will give you the chance to sample the style of adventure that Scott, Shackleton and other legendary Antarctic explorers experienced, although with slightly better equipment and in more comfort!
 Rest assured our warm and comfortable ship with its hot showers will only be a short distance away!

 There are many exciting places we can choose to visit; a sample of some of the places where we may land, hike, and photograph or view spectacular wildlife follows:

 A protected bay surrounded by magnificent peaks and spectacular glaciers, the rocky cliffs of this spectacular harbour provide perfect nesting sites for blue-eyed shags, terns and gulls.
 The serenity of Paradise Harbour envelops us once the ship’s engine is turned off.
 This is a haven for whales and we keep our eyes open for humpbacks, orcas, minkes, and crabeater seals, as we explore the bay in Zodiacs.

+Have we tempted you?
 The itinerary continues…